Physical Therapist Salary USA 2026: Complete Guide

 Entry Level Earning: $60,000 – $75,000

-Specialty Impact: Can increase base salary by 20-35%
+Specialty Impact: Can increase physical therapist salary by 20-35%

 Geography: The Physical Therapist Salary Factor

 Where you work is the #1 factor in physical therapist salary.
-Moreover, your geographic location shapes income more than any other variable.
-Therefore, physical therapist salary shifts greatly by state.
+Your geographic location shapes income more than any other variable.
+Therefore, physical therapist compensation shifts greatly by state.
 For instance, a senior physical therapist in California might earn $125,000+.
-Also, the same person in a rural state might earn $75,000.
-So, understanding these shifts is vital for your career plan.
+The same person in a rural state might earn $75,000.
+Understanding these shifts is vital for your career plan.

 California: Highest Physical Therapist Salary in the Nation